About The Breeder

 All of my Miniature American Shepherds are house dogs, not kennel dogs, and either live with me or with my friend.
 My Miniature American Shepherds are health tested for all of the health tests recommended for the Miniature American Shepherd by the Miniature American Shepherd Club of the USA's health committee, plus additional tests to ensure that I produce the healthiest puppies possible.
 It is very expensive, but I feel that it is well worth it and that it is my duty as a breeder to do the tests for the health of the puppies.

 I work at home, so I have plenty of time to spend with the puppies that my Miniature American Shepherd breeding dogs produce.
 I do everything I can to ensure that my puppies have the best start to life possible by thoughtfully planning each cross based on health testing, temperament, structure, and pedigree, providing them with the highest quality foods, a clean, safe, stimulating environment, and plenty of special attention and socialization.
 I put them through the Bio Sensor, or "Super Dog", program to stimulate their minds and I have them temperament tested by a dog trainer at 7 weeks of age to determine what kind of family they would fit into the best.
 I also evaluate them at 8 weeks of age to determine structural soundness.
 If you would like to learn more about my puppies and the excellent care that they are given, please visit my About Our Pups page.
-Our next litter is due October 19th, 2016, and I believe in only having one or two litters at a time to ensure that the puppies can receive the attention that they deserve.
+Our next litter is planned for early 2017, and I believe in only having one or two litters at a time to ensure that the puppies can receive the attention that they deserve.